 Morning Session with Ginger Gaines-Cirelli:

 Ginger Gaines-Cirelli took the lead in the morning and led a session based on her recent book, Sacred Resistance: A Practical Guide to Christian Witness and Dissent.

 Participants explored the theological and biblical grounding for the daily practice of sacred resistance, and considered how, as those formed in and by relationship with Christ, our very being is turned toward God and resists all that is not God.

 With a mixture of wit, humor, and hard questions, Ginger guided participants to look at how this posture helps us live with integrity and courage during times of acute injustice, inequity, and crisis as well as in the ongoing context of empire.

 Afternoon Session with Clayton Childers:

-We give and give and give and it seems nothing ever changes.
-People are just as needy this year as they were last year.
-We must embrace a new model of caring that focuses on root causes and can actually change the broken systems that force people to live lives of perpetual poverty.
+While all four types are needed and can be “good,” Childers encouraged participants to embrace a model of caring that focuses on root causes in order to change the broken systems that force people to live lives of perpetual poverty.